-The university spin-off was founded by the quantum physicists Rainer Blatt, Peter Zoller and Thomas Monz with the aim of constructing a commercial quantum computer.
-Significant progress has been made over the last few decades at the University of Innsbruck as well as at the Institute for Quantum Optics and Quantum Information (IQOQI) of the Austrian Academy of Sciences (AAS).
+The quantum computer start-up Alpine Quantum Technologies (AQT) was founded by the quantum physicists Rainer Blatt, Peter Zoller and Thomas Monz.
+The spin-off of the University of Innsbruck and the Institute for Quantum Optics and Quantum Information (IQOQI) of the Austrian Academy of Sciences aims to make a commercial quantum computer available on the marketplace by 2022.